DavidTBelen/omega-condition-number/Preconditioners for Sparse Positive Definite Linear Systems/README.md

 5. folder "data" contains the stored data from the experiments

-	- folder "small_matrices" contains .mat files of matrices.
+	- Folder "small_matrices" contains .mat files of matrices.

 6. folder "Auxiliary_files" contains different functions:

-	- folder "Preconditioners" contain the codes for computing the diagonal and diagonal + block triangular preconditioner
+	- Folder "Preconditioners" contain the codes for computing the diagonal and diagonal + block triangular preconditioner